austinzmchen/austinzmchen.github.io/AustinResume.md

 * Team lead for Aldo iPhone app, co-author for Aldo In-Store iPad app
 * Coordinated with project managers to carry out scrum rituals, monitor and tune team performance
 * Projects foresights and forencics to keep pipeline free of congestion.
-* Build and releases apps using TestFlight, Fabric.
 * Full stack, battle tested experience in UI and Core Data
 * Working with iBeacon and geofence technology using multitasking to deliver fine tuned location based service.
 * Solid experience integrating with payment gateway, PayPal, ApplePay (one of the first in Canada adopting it)
 * Solid experience integrating and upgrading social framework eg, Facebook, Instagram.
-* Experience with production support & crash resolution, analytics analysis
+* Experience with production support, crash resolution, data analysis
+* Build and releases apps using TestFlight, Fabric.

 **Works:**